anhoangphuc/move-pool/README.md

 - To swap `0.2 MOVE` for `0.02 SOL` from a wallet from an absolute path, run the command:

 `yarn ts-node scripts/swap_move_to_sol.ts -w /Users/hoangphuc/.config/solana/id1.json -a 0.2`

+## Faucet MOVE
+To faucet 1000 MOVE token, you can run `scripts/2_faucet_move.ts`.
+The script have 1 argument:
+- `-w` or `--wallet` : The wallet that receive MOVE token.
+You can pass the directory of the wallet, in the relative form of the `scripts` folder, or absolute form.

+- To faucet 1000 MOVE token to the default wallet, run the command:

+`yarn ts-node scripts/2_faucet_move_token.ts`